mrousavy/react-native-blurhash/README.md

   This is how I use it in my project:

   <li>A user uploads images from the react native app to firebase</li>
   <li>In firebase, I have a storage trigger function that generates a blurhash string from the uploaded image using the encoder from the <a href="https://github.com/woltapp/blurhash/blob/master/C/encode.c">C implementation</a>.
-(You can also use the <a href="https://github.com/woltapp/blurhash/blob/master/TypeScript/src/encode.ts">TypeScript implementation</a> if you don't care so much about performance)</li>
+(You can also use the <a href="#encoding">react-native-blurhash encoder</a> to encode an Image straight out of your React Native App!)</li>
   <li>After I generated the blurhash string, I set this as a property on my <code>post</code> document in Firestore</li>
   <li>Now everytime a user loads a feed of <code>posts</code> from my Firestore database, I use a <code>&lt;Blurhash&gt;</code> component (with the post's <code>blurhash</code> property) over my <code>&lt;Image&gt;</code> component, and fade it out once the <code>&lt;Image&gt;</code> component's <a href="https://reactnative.dev/docs/image#onloadend"><code>onLoadEnd</code></a> function has been called.</li>
 </td>